AutonomousVehicleLaboratory/semantic_mapping_v2/README.md

-# Probabilistic Semantic Mapping
+# Probabilistic Semantic Mapping for Autonomous Driving in Urban Environment

-This is the internal source code of semantic mapping in AVL.
-It stems from [our implementation](https://github.com/AutonomousVehicleLaboratory/vision_semantic_segmentation) for the IROS 2020 and extends beyond that.
-If you are looking for our IROS implementation, you should look at the link above.
-But still the fundamental idea does not change here.
+This is the repository for our submission to [Special Issue "Advanced Sensing Techniques for Autonomous Vehicles and Advanced Driver Assistance Systems (ADAS)"](https://www.mdpi.com/si/sensors/autonomous_vehicles_ADAS).

+The source code freeze at our submission can be found in branch [hrnet_sensors_submit](https://github.com/AutonomousVehicleLaboratory/semantic_mapping_v2/tree/hrnet_sensors_submit) and [deeplab_sensors_submit](https://github.com/AutonomousVehicleLaboratory/semantic_mapping_v2/tree/deeplab_sensors_submit).

+TODO:
+1. [x] open-source code
+2. [] refactor code
+3. [] make data availble (anonymized version)
+4. [] user guide

+The below guide is the initial version and will be updated soon.

+## Introduction

 We will fuse the LiDAR point cloud with the semantic segmented 2D camera image together and create a bird's-eye-view semantic map of the environment.
 We are developing this repository to adapt new sensor suits and new software architectures.

 ## Setup